blockprotocol/blockprotocol/rfcs/text/0532-type-system-dsl.md

 The namespace `impl` and `lang` are reserved and *may not* be used for user-defined configuration.

+`lang::unstable` and `impl::unstable` keys may be removed in any version but will only be stabilized in major versions, before any feature is added, they are first added as an unstable feature, and once matured will be stabilized.

 | Name                     | Type                          | Description                                                                                                                                          | Effect                                                       | Default  | Implemented since     |
 |--------------------------|-------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------|----------|-----------------------|
 | `lang::transaction`      | `boolean`                     | Remote registry supports transactions                                                                                                                | If enabled, cycles which aren't self-referential are allowed | `false`  | not implemented       |